Skip to main content

 The ADX Breakout Strategy

 This strategy solves a common problem: false breakouts.
 It combines a classic price breakout with the ADX indicator, which measures trend strength, so you only take breakouts that have real momentum behind it.
 To rigorously test such breakout strategies without cost, a guide on Backtesting TradingView Free is an invaluable resource.
+I prefer running this on the 4-hour chart — lower timeframes produce too many fakeouts for my taste.

-The two-step process for ADX Breakouts:
+The two-step process for ADX breakouts:

 1. Find the Box: Spot a period where price is chopping sideways in a clear range (a consolidation box).